nazmulidris/developerlife.com/about-site.md

 [standards bodies](http://xml.coverpages.org/xmlFAQ15.html#JAVA-GEN), online magazines, and even enterprise software vendors.

-Since 1998 technologies have come and gone, I've moved from Blacksburg, VA to Mountain View, CA, and I have created tutorials on many varied topics.
+Since 1998 technologies have come and gone, I've moved from Blacksburg, VA to Mountain View, CA, to many other locations in the US, and I have created tutorials and videos on many varied topics.
 What hasn't changed is the goal of the content, which is in service of the creation of technology that adapts to the needs of all living things.

 You can see how this site has evolved since the beginning in the [Internet Archive Wayback Machine](https://web.archive.org/web/*/developerlife.com).